gmdevgithub/codingcodewhilegoofin/README.md

 <p> I started programming about 4 years ago at my community college.
 I'm currently working on 3-4 projects!

-I just graduated from Northern Illinois University with a B.S in computer science ( specifically computational programming ) and minor in mathematics.
+Graduated from Northern Illinois University with a B.S in computer science ( specifically computational programming ) and minor in mathematics.

 My dream career would involve combing technology and art together to create experiences that users ( and developers ) really love.